tytydraco/yessleep/out/Things_Worth_Distinguishing.md

 A child in Reykjavik drew a map of the world with continents slightly misplaced, and satellite data agreed with her for nine minutes.

-In Sao Paulo a buildings shadow pointed towards the sun.
+In São Paulo a buildings shadow pointed towards the sun.